Simbad Conferences & Publications

 Posidonia oceanica is a seagrass, endemic to Mediterranean Sea.
 It is considered as a good bioindicator for water quality.
 It needs solar light for the process of photosynthesis, which limits its habitat to the coastal waters with depths between 5 and 40 meters.
 The Posidonia oceanica prairies are strongly affected by various factors, including climate change, ocean acidification, invasion of exotic species and, especially, by human activities (fishing, marine construction, industry, aquaculture, etc.).
 Due to all these factors, continuous observations of the extent and the state of the prairies is necessary.
 In the presented work, we investigated the possibility of using satellite images to derive the localization and study the evolution with time of the Posidonia oceanica meadows.
 This can be achieved through the automation analysis phases, starting from the download of the satellite images, followed by the execution of the classification algorithms to the final derivations of the cartography of Posidonia oceanica for the region of interest.

-AET2024, 5 - 7 June 2024, Cadiz (Spain).
+AET2024, 5 - 7 June 2024, Cadiz (Spain)

 Mapping Live Forest Fuel Moisture and flammability using in situ data with cokriging and Sentinel-2 imagery